OCHA-DAP/ds-floodscan-ingest/README.md

 1. 90d rotating zip file containing GeoTifs for 2024 onwards
 2.  a `.nc` file containing historical FloodScan data from 1998-2023

+The secondary purpose of this repo is to host some of the exploratory work done with FloodScan data to support conversations surrounding a potential public derivative product that could be one day be hosted on HDX.

+# Pipelines

 ## GitHub Action (continuous)

 The automated pipeline was set up in 2 phases using GitHub Actions